gael-millot/slivar_vcf_extraction/README.md

 <br /><br />
 ## WARNINGS

+- Use nextflow DSL1.
+To install DSL1 and use it when DSL2 is already installed:

-The code uses these following commands of slivar (see protocol 143 for details, contact Gael Millot):
+- The code uses these following commands of slivar (see protocol 143 for details, contact Gael Millot):

 <pre>
 slivar expr --js ${fun} -g ${annot1} -g ${annot2} --vcf ${vcf} --ped ${ped} ${sample_expr} ${pedigree_expr} ${filter} -o "res.vcf"